Arlots/PersonalProject/README.md

     I got my sample blog page finished and fully functioning.
 I do still think the design could use a bit of work, but the functionality is there which was my initial goal.
 I will work on maybe adding a footer next time before moving on to starting to build a sample reading page.

 ++++++++

+Day 07: 05/05/2023 - Progress Update

+    I was unable to work on this project the previous day, but today I have made pretty good progress.
+I got all content uploaded, and now I just need to work on developing the JS to improve functionality of the reading exercises.